Rotary International: Female membership

 Women currently account for 22% of international Rotary membership.
 In 2013, Anne L. Matthews, a Rotarian from South Carolina, began her term as the first female vice-president of Rotary International, and was followed by another female vice-president, Celia Cruz de Giay.
 Also in 2013, Nan McCreadie was appointed as the first female president of Rotary International in Great Britain and Ireland (RIBI).
 The first woman to join Rotary in Ghana, West Africa was Hilda Danquah (Rotary Club of Cape Coast) in 1992.
 The first woman president in Ghana was Dr. Naana Agyeman-Mensah in 2001 (Rotary Club of Accra-Airport).
 Up until 2013, there has been 46 women presidents in the 30 Rotary clubs in Ghana.
 In 2013, Stella Dongo from Zimbabwe was appointed District Governor for District 9210 (Zimbabwe/Zambia/Malawi/Northern-Mozambique) for the Rotary year 2013–14 making her the first female District Governor in the region.
 She had previously held the offices of Assistant Governor (2006–08), District Administrator (2008–09) and President of The Rotary Club of Highlands (2005–06).
 She was also Zimbabwe's Country Coordinator (2009–10).
 Stella, who is a Master PRLS 5 Graduate has been recognised and awarded various District awards including Most Able President for year 2005–06 and Assistant Governor of the year 2006–07 and a Paul Harris Fellow.

-The first female to be President of Rotary International will be Jennifer E. Jones of the Windsor Roseland Rotary Club in Windsor, Ontario Canada.
+The first female President of Rotary International was Jennifer E. Jones, President for 2022–23.

-The change of the second Rotarian motto in 2004, from "He profits most who serves best" to "They profit most who serve best", 99 years after its foundation, illustrates the move to general acceptance of women members in Rotary.
+One of Rotary's official mottoes (the other being "Service Above Self"), "He Profits Most Who Serves Best", became inclusive of women when it was changed in 2004 to "They Profit Most Who Serve Best"; later, in 2010, it was changed to "One Profits Most Who Serves Best".